Advanced Capsule Networks via Context Awareness: Recognition Models

 \subsection{ASL Dataset}

 One of our ultimate goals is to build an ASL translator that is capable of classifying alphabet signs from language training videos.
 In these videos, professional trainers illustrate hand shapes for signs from A to Z. As they perform demonstrations, the hand is moving around the screen from left to right, up to down and vice versa.
 To train our models, we search for a dataset that captures similar movements with a large sample size.
 We expect that each sign should have thousands of instances since a standard MNIST has $60000$ samples for $10$ classes.
 With these constraints and since ASL datasets are relatively fewer than for English alphabet, we found only one dataset from Kaggle website\footnote{https://www.kaggle.com/grassknoted/asl-alphabet} that meets our requirements.
-This set of data includes all 26 signs including dynamic signs ``J" and ``Z" with 3 additional signs (Nothing, Delete and Space).
-We guess that the ``Nothing" sign indicates when there is no hand on the screen.
-The purpose of ``Delete" and ``Space" signs are undescribed.
-We keep these extra signs intact (including dynamics signs) and put them aside when comparing in real videos.
+This set of data includes all 26 signs including dynamic signs ``J" and ``Z" with 3 additional signs.
 Each sign includes $3000$ samples ($200 \times 200$ pixels), totally $87000$ for all signs.
 In these images, hands are placed in distinct positions on the screen, distance and lightning are varied.

 Figure~\ref{fig:ASL_Dataset} shows 10 random samples from the dataset.
 We notice that signs ``N'' and ``P" have different shapes compared to the target video.
 In stead of replacing them, these signs are retained for the reason mentioned above.